amartinsmg/NormalDistribution/README.md

 ## Contributing

-Contributions to the Unit Converter project are welcome.
+Contributions to this project are welcome.
 If you find a bug or have a suggestion for an improvement, please open an issue or submit a pull request.

 ## License